 At a glance

-- The volume of electricity generated by combined heat and power (CHP) has been increasing slowly, but steadily until 2017.
-The decrease in 2018 is due to a change in accounting for installations in energy statistics.
+- The volume of electricity generated by combined heat and power (CHP) has been increasing and almost steadily until 2017.

 With decreasing energy demand, pressures on the environment associated with energy provision and transformation will also decrease.
 For instance, greenhouse gas emissions can be reduced by increasing the share of CHP.
 Demand for fuel will also decrease.
 The use of CHP can thus contribute to an economy that is light on resources.

 Assessing the development

 Electricity generation by combined heat and power plants has seen an upward trend.
 The electricity generated rose from 78.3 TWh to 113.4 TWh in 2019.
 This increase was mainly due to the development and use of biomass for energy generation as well as the capacity expansion of natural-gas CHP.
 The decrease from 2017 to 2018 is mainly due to an improved energy-statistical accounting of CHP plants from 2018 onwards (for further information see Gores, Klump 2018, in German only).

 With the revision of the Act on Combined Heat and Power generation (KWKG, in German only) in 2016 future targets of annual energy generation by CHP systems were stipulated.
 In 2020 the target is 110 TWh, in 2025 120 TWh shall be generated by CHP systems per year.
 The regulations of the new act are meant to improve the conditions for CHP.
 Overall, the legislation is having a positive impact.
 In 2019, CHP electricity generation was slightly above the 2020 target.
 As the energy statistics recording CHP changed from the reporting year 2018 (see above), the trend cannot be reliably interpreted at present.